marcusgia2505/classEx_doc/docs/Elements.rst

 	The text is displayed on top of the input field.

 default
 	The default value is pre-marked at the start.
-For buttons it is highlighted with a color.
-For drop lists it is preselected.
+For buttons, it is highlighted with a colour.
+For drop lists, it is preselected.

 required
 	This determines whether input is mandatory.
 In this case, participants cannot proceed before making a choice.
-For button 	 input you can set that only the correct answer allows to proceed.
+For button input, you can set that only the correct answer allows proceeding.

 order of options
 	The order of options can be set to *as stated* or to *random*.
 In the latter case, the random order is determined separately for each participant.